 Activities offered at Indian Springs Elementary

-*all group activities are temporarily suspended across the district due to COVID-19
+*many activities are temporarily suspended across the district due to COVID-19, check with our office for details about specific activities.

 Choir and orchestra are open to all 4th & 5th grade ISE students.
 Band is available for 5th grade students.
 Students meet with a music instructor twice a week.
 Evening performances are held a few times each year at Whetstone High School, allowing family members to enjoy what students have been learning.
 (Note: Students are responsible for renting instruments outside of CCS – although a limited number of CCS instruments are available to some students.
 Information regarding where to rent or purchase an instrument is provided to interested students.)